This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medicine may be given to help treat the infection or decrease pain or fever.

-- Removal or change of a central line may be needed to help get rid of the infection.
+- Removal or change of a central line may be needed.

 - Blood tests may show infection and give information about your overall health.
 Blood tests may also show what germ is causing the infection.